 From our experience and projects, we’ve seen that these little tweaks really can make the difference and have a much higher impact than including additional KPIs or a re-design.

-Additionally, these tweaks are normally easy to implement.
-No huge development nor data is needed.
+Additionally, these tweaks are generally easy to implement.
+No massive development nor data is needed.

-Just give it try — you will be amazed of the results.
+Just give it a try — you will be amazed by the results.

 And by the way: That’s how a KPI can look if all 4 tweaks are considered: